openstack/nova/doc/source/index.rst

 For Contributors
 ================

+* :doc:`contributor/contributing`: If you are a new contributor this should help you to start contributing to Nova.
 * :doc:`contributor/index`: If you are new to Nova, this should help you start to understand what Nova actually does, and why.
 * :doc:`reference/index`: There are also a number of technical references on